What Can I Use Instead Of Lube? 10 Best Lube Alternatives To Try

 Vitamin E oil is a supplement.
 Therefore, it is not regulated.

-So the oil might be pure.
-Or it may contain additional oils or additives that can diminish its safety as a lube alternative.
+This means the oil you pick up at the store might be pure, or it may contain additional oils or additives that can diminish its safety as a lube alternative.

 As mentioned before, oil-based lubes will break down condoms made from latex or polyisoprene.
-As a result, it can increase the possibility of unintended pregnancy or STIs.
+This can increase the possibility of unintended pregnancy or STIs.

 You can use vitamin E oil with condoms made from polyurethane, nitrile, or lambskin.
 Although, the latter does not offer protection against STIs.

-If you’re not sure about allergies or sensitivities you may have, it’s a good idea to apply a little vitamin E oil to your inner elbow.
+If you’re not sure about allergies or sensitivities, it’s a good idea to apply a little vitamin E oil to your inner elbow.
 Then, monitor the area for signs of irritation before using it as a lube or massage oil.

-Like other oil-based lubes, vitamin E oil may increase your risk of developing an infection like bacterial vaginosis or yeast infections if you’re prone to either of these.
+Like other oil-based lubes, vitamin E oil may increase your risk of developing bacterial vaginosis or yeast infections if you’re prone to either of these.

 However, you can masturbate safely with vitamin E oil.
 Just make sure there are no skin allergies or sensitivities.